andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-16.md

 Here’s an important tip: Start and end with really strong photographs, or “bookends.”
 The first image your viewer sees should draw them in.
 Your final image should be a memorable one that will make a lasting impression on them.

 Again, think about your favorite musical albums here.
 The best ones will grab the listener immediately, maybe with something bold, or upbeat.
-In the case of Kind of Blue, the record begins with the uptempo track “So What” — eventually closing with the minimalist but sultry, “Flamenco Sketches,” which leaves the listener with some ambiguity, and a hint of what’s to come later.
+In the case of *Kind of Blue*, the record begins with the uptempo track “So What” — eventually closing with the minimalist but sultry, “Flamenco Sketches,” which leaves the listener with some ambiguity, and a hint of what’s to come later.

 When sequencing images, your goal is to create movement between your bookends, to get from the first image to the end in a logical progression, perhaps with narrative effect or elements within the images that relate.

-On “Random Access Memories,” Daft Punk creates effective bookends sonically, opening with the track “Give Life Back to Music,” which has an attention-grabbing fanfare at the beginning that sets the tone for the rest of the record.
+On *Random Access Memories*, Daft Punk creates effective bookends sonically, opening with the track “Give Life Back to Music,” which has an attention-grabbing fanfare at the beginning that sets the tone for the rest of the record.
 The closing song, “Contact,” builds from a slow synthesized motif and gradually increases in intensity, like a ship achieving warp speed.
 It ends with electrical noises that sound like the Daft Punk robots themselves short-circuiting and powering down, providing resolution and finality.

 Once you have your images sequenced, take another pass over them.
 Sometimes, you may need to “kill your darlings” — or get rid of an image you’re attached to — in the interest of creating a stronger, more cohesive work.